-I never liked biscuits growing up.
-They were this white, bland, dry, gummy and sad looking thing that came with breakfast meals.
-A few years ago, I drove across the country and tried some better biscuits at a cafe called Happy Gillis in Kansas City and Lucile’s Creole Café in Denver, and enjoyed them for the first time.
-But, I still saw them mostly as a delivery vessel for gravy and homemade jam.
+Growing up, I didn’t like biscuits.
+In my mind, they were this white, bland, dry, and sad-looking thing that came with breakfast meals.
+A few years ago, I drove across the country and tried southern biscuits at a cafe called Happy Gillis in Kansas City and Lucile’s Creole Café in Denver where I started appreciating biscuits.
+But, I still saw them mostly as a delivery vessels for gravy and homemade jam.

-It wasn’t until I visited Acme Bread in Berkley did I really enjoy a biscuit.
-I went there for bread and pizza actually, but after waiting in a line that wrapped around the block, I felt obligated to get my times worth and try everything (or close to it).
-I was also drawn in by the hand written advertisements for their fresh hot biscuits posted on their shop windows so it was a happy accident that I even end up getting it and after trying, was blown away by its deliciousness and simplicity.
+It wasn’t until I visited Acme Bread in Berkley did I really started enjoying biscuits.
+I went there for bread and pizza actually, but after waiting in a line that wrapped around the block, I felt obligated to get my time worth and try everything (or close to it).
+Drawn in by the handwritten advertisements for their fresh hot biscuits posted on their shop windows, it was a happy accident that ended up getting it and after trying, was blown away by its deliciousness and simplicity.

 These biscuits are mildly inspired by the one I got at Acme.
-I was more enchanted by the tall layered biscuits I’ve been seeing on Instagram and Pinterest.
-My aim was to get that aesthetic and to make something yummy with sourdough discard.
+I aimed to get that aesthetic tall layered biscuit look and to incorporate sourdough discard.
 The first three or so times I made biscuits the flavors were good, but I didn’t get the height that I wanted (see my sourdough discard cheddar biscuits below).
-I nailed it on the fourth attempt after a gap of a few months from my last bake.
-My first few bakes were days, at most a week, in between.
-And I was getting a little frustrated.
-It just shows you its sometimes nice to step away from something and come back with a new perspective and calmness.
+I nailed it on the fourth attempt 🙌 .

 Tips for a successful bake

 - Make sure your ingredients are COLD.
 Use frozen butter, cold discard, and cold milk.
-You can even chill your flour being using if you like.
-If the butter starts melting, stick it back in the fridge.
+You can even chill your flour beforehand if you like.

 - Grate/Shave your butter into your flour.
-I use a cheese grater on the coarsest side but you can use a vegetable peeler– it will just take a little longer.
-In the past I have cubed my butter and cut them into my flour, and then used my hands to create little flour strands, but I found that shaved butter works better and doesn’t require you to create these flour strands.
-You just need to press the butter into the flour.
-It also reduce the time you are handling the butter, which keeps the butter from melting.
+I use a cheese grater on the coarsest setting but you can use a vegetable peeler– it will just take a little longer.
+In the past, I have cubed my butter, cut it into my flour, and then used my hands to create little flour strands, but I found that shaved butter works better and is less messy on the hands.
+It also reduces the time you are handling the butter, which keeps the butter from melting.

-- Avoid over working the dough.
+- Avoid overworking the dough.
 Kneading a few times to get the dough to come together is fine.
-The dough is suppose to be a bit dry, with some dry floury pieces, but it should not be so dry that it is falling apart.
+The dough is supposed to be a bit dry, with some dry floury pieces, but it should not be so dry that it is falling apart.

-Looking for more biscuit recipes?
-Check out these Cheddar Biscuits!
+Looking for more sourdough discard inspirations?
+Check these recipes:

 Flakey Sourdough Biscuits